ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks

 \section{Conclusion}

-We have introduced an approach to training a given compact network from scratch by exploiting over-parametrization.
-Specifically, we have shown that over-parametrizing the network {\it linearly} facilitates the training of compact networks.
-Since the resulting networks are equivalent to the original compact ones, they can be compressed back at no loss of information.
-Our experiments have demonstrated that our ExpandNets consistently outperform the original compact networks.
-In particular, when applicable, our CK expansion strategy tends to yield the best results.
-When it doesn't, that is, for a kernel size of 3, the CL one nonetheless remains highly effective.
-Our technique is general and can also be used in conjunction with knowledge transfer approaches.
-Furthermore, our initialization scheme yields a consistent accuracy boost.
-This strategy, however, is not the only possible one.
-In the future, we will therefore aim to develop other initialization schemes for our ExpandNets, and generally for compact networks.
+We have introduced an approach to training a given compact network from scratch by exploiting linear over-parameterization.
+Specifically, we have shown that over-parameterizing the network {\it linearly} facilitates the training of compact networks, particularly when linearly expanding convolutional layers.
+Our analysis has further evidenced that over-parameterization is the key to the success of our approach, improving both the training behavior and generalization ability of the networks, and ultimately leading to better performance at inference without any increase in computational cost.
+Our technique is general and can also be used in conjunction with knowledge transfer approaches to further boost performance.
+Finally, as shown in the supplementary material, initializing an ExpandNet with its trained nonlinear counterpart can further boost its results.
+This motivates us to investigate the design of other effective initialization schemes for compact networks in the future.